kraeki/chainlock-web-vue/README.md

-# chainlock-web
+# lokkit-web

-> A UI for chainlock DAPP
+> A UI for lokkit DAPP

 ## Build Setup